dwyl/learn-microsoft-azure/README.md

  to make given their _existing_ investment/commitment to Microsoft ...
  So we want to _document_ our setup so that it can be followed by anyone `else` in the same situation.§

+Much like Windows Phone, Azure is a "_me too_" product where Microsoft is playing catchup with _well-established/better_ (_more mature, feature rich/innovative, faster, cheaper_) alternatives.
+There's _no_ ***technical reason*** why _anyone_ would use Azure other than a political decision.
+In our case the NHS were offered _big_ discounts by Microsoft to use Azure.
+Everyone knows that MSFT are discounting Azure to the NHS for reasons _other_ than "doing good", but the NHS IT people love a bargain so they are investing huge amounts of time locking themselves into the Microsoft "Cloud".

+At least all the apps that _we_ (@dwyl) build are designed to be "infrastructure agnostic" (_i.e. no "lock-in"_).